-Chinese Peanut Cookies are enjoyed throughout the year but are especially popular during Chinese New Year.
-I've loved these cookies so much ever since I was a child.
+Chinese Peanut Cookies are enjoyed all year, but they’re especially popular during the Chinese New Year season.
+I’ve loved these cookies ever since I was a kid!

-During the Chinese New Year season here in Malaysia, you will find street vendors everywhere selling a variety of Chinese cookies and sweets in tall plastic containers.
-Chinese Peanut Cookies are always the first thing I look for.
+During Chinese New Year in Malaysia, vendors selling traditional Chinese cookies and sweets seem to pop up everywhere, with jars stacked high in plastic containers.
+Peanut cookies are always the first thing I look for.

 Last year, I shared my Pineapple Jam Tart recipe for Chinese New Year.
-This year, I'm sharing my Chinese Peanut Cookie recipe.
+This year, I’m excited to share my Chinese Peanut Cookie recipe; another classic that feels just as nostalgic and festive.

-PS - Click HERE if you are looking for more Chinese New Year Cookie Recipes!
-If you love peanuts, you might also enjoy my Muah Chee (Chinese Peanut Mochi) recipe!
+BTW, if you’re looking for more Chinese New Year cookie ideas, I’ve also shared a full Chinese New Year Cookies roundup.
+And if you love peanuts, you might also enjoy my Muah Chee (Chinese Peanut Mochi) and Fah Sang Wu recipe!

 Grind 1 ½ cups of unsalted roasted peanuts into a fine powder.
-I use my Magic Bullet Blender for this task and it works perfectly.
+I like to use my Magic Bullet Blender for this, and it works perfectly.
 You can also use a food processor.
-Be careful not to blend the peanuts for too long; otherwise you will end up with peanut butter!
-Blend them in small batches at a time so you have better control of how fine they are ground.
+Just be careful not to blend the peanuts for too long; otherwise, you will end up with peanut butter!

-In a mixing bowl, combine the ground peanuts with 1 ½ cups of flour, ½ cup of powdered sugar, 2 tablespoons of granulated sugar and a pinch of salt.
-Stir well to blend these ingredients.
+In a mixing bowl, combine the ground peanuts with 1 ½ cups of flour, ½ cup of powdered sugar, 2 tablespoons of granulated sugar, and a pinch of salt.
+Stir well so everything is evenly mixed.

-Add ¾ cup of peanut oil to the mix, then use your fingers to knead the ingredients into a dough.
+Add ¾ cup of peanut oil to the mixture, then use your fingers to gently bring it together into a dough.
+The dough should hold together when pressed but still feel soft and crumbly rather than wet.

 Would you like to save this?